jurajbujdoso/web-888-tips/fan/Readme.md

 I have not try to use oil for suppresion, in my case I have had new fan already, when it was published.

-(I have try to print some cover, to avoud damage by anymals or kids)[https://www.printables.com/model/1040709-fan-cover-for-web888]
+(I have try to print some cover, to avoud damage by animals or kids)[https://www.printables.com/model/1040709-fan-cover-for-web888]

 # Recommend
  I would recommend from personal experience to buy "Noctua NF-A4x10 5V, Premium Quiet Fan, 3-Pin, 5V Version".